-Manufacturers typically work quickly to identify and solve problems, but fail to take the time to understand what is at the root of the problem.
+Manufacturers typically work quickly to identify and solve problems but fail to take the time to understand their root causes.
 Knowing how to calculate and optimize your OEE can provide answers to both the big picture problem and the details surrounding the problem, and good OEE software helps accomplish this.

 OEE is much more than just a performance metric; it is the cornerstone of a continuous improvement strategy.
-Visionary leaders can utilize OEE to proactively identify issues and promote accountability on the shop floor.
-Understanding and utilizing OEE can help align the goals of both senior management and plant floor operations.
-This alignment will encourage all employees to be more proactive, and through this collaborative process, productivity, and revenue will increase.
+Visionary leaders can utilize OEE software to proactively identify issues and promote accountability on the shop floor.
+Understanding and utilizing OEE can help align the goals of management with real-time plant floor operations.
+This alignment will encourage all employees to be more proactive, and through this collaborative process, productivity and revenue will increase.

 If you’re hearing a lot about real-time OEE software these days, there’s a reason for it.

 Manufacturers across many different industries - from small shops to fortune 500 companies - are quickly discovering better methods for tracking OEE (Overall Equipment Effectiveness) and identifying automated machine tool monitoring software for tracking the productivity on their shop floors for their entire production process.

 How about you?
 Are there any warning signs in your business that suggest it may be time to integrate real-time OEE software into your operations?